hope for churches in stress

 board of directors

 As a registered non-profit ministry, Barnabas Initiatives is governed by a Board of Directors.
-Five persons serve on the board.
+Six persons serve on the board.
 All are devoted Christ-followers.
 All are active in their local churches and in wider service and ministry.

 Hank Johnson is Lead Pastor at Harrisburg BIC Church, an urban and multiethnic church.
 Hank has served at camps, community and youth centers, and the social work.
 He was born in Liberia and has lived in Sierra Leone, Abidjan, Palisades Park (N.J.), and Philadelphia (Pa.).
 Hank was graduated from Central High School in Philadelphia and Messiah College (Grantham, Pa.).
 He completed a M.Div. degree from Evangelical Theological Seminary (Myerstown, Pa.).
 Hank and his wife, Shell, have two daughters, Harper and Kennedy.
 Hank enjoys sports, fellowship with family and friends, traveling, and board games.
-Hank serves as president of the board of directors.
+Hank serves as president of the board.